 Shelled corn

 Corn is highly effective as a deer attractant for a number of reasons.
-Deer love whole grain corn because it is tasty and packed with nutritional value.
-You can take down a much bigger buck if you use corn as an attractant.
+Deer love whole-grain corn because it is tasty and packed with nutritional value.
+You can take down a much bigger buck if you use piles of corn as an attractant.

 Apples